 Information in this page explains how to register land with the Rural Land Register.
 Check when and how to make land registration and what documents to send with an application.

-RLR REGISTRATION: Agricultural land must be registered with the Rural Land Register.
+RLR REGISTRATION: Agricultural land must be registered with the Rural Land Registry.
 Use HM land Registry for land and property registration.

 To claim from most land-based funding schemes, you must register with RLR 'and' HM Land Registry.
 UK land-based funding schemes include:

-Note: Land in Scotland should get registered with the local Rural Payments and Inspections Directorate (RPID) office.
+Note: Read more on registering land or property with HM Land Registry in England.
+Land in Scotland should get registered with the local Rural Payments and Inspections Directorate (RPID) office.

 Land registration is only needed for areas that you will claim payments on.
 This can include land that you farm as part of a farming business.
 The same rules apply for areas that qualify for land-based payment schemes.
 A good example would be land that has environmental value.

 After registering agricultural land you will receive a complete set of maps.
 The maps will show the land areas registered.
 Check the maps and make sure you agree with the boundary lines.
 If you find any errors you should report them immediately to the issuing office.

 Before you can register the land, you need to register as a customer of the Rural Payments Agency (RPA).
 They will need to know:

 Note: UK Ordnance Survey grid references are not the same as longitude and latitude references.
 The grid references come from OS maps and only apply to the United Kingdom.
 The normal reference is made up of 2 alpha-numerics and 6 numerics.
 This denotes 100 square meters of land.
 Ordnance Survey Ltd is wholly owned by the UK government.